alicegodden/fishpi/README.md

 Download TE Sequence Files: Additionally, download the required TE sequence files from Zenodo  [here](https://zenodo.org/record/13911872).
 Extract these files to uncompress them, and place them in the same working directory for seamless integration with FishPi.

-# How to Use FishPi:
+# How to Use FishPi

 Input piRNA Sequence:
 Launch the FishPi application, and enter your piRNA sequence in the provided text box.
 Click on the "Analyse piRNA sequence" button to start the analysis.